 The academy trust uses Performance Management to determine whether a member of staff progresses to the next pay increment and it uses the School Teachers' Pay and Conditions Document (STPCD) as a framework.
-The academy trust uses an external consultant for the Head Teacher's performance review and the Head Teacher and Senior Leadership Team review all other staff.
+The school uses an external consultant for the Head Teacher's performance review and the Head Teacher and Senior Leadership Team review all other staff.

-Related parties and other connected charities and organisations
+Related Parties and other Connected Charities and Organisations

-The academy trust is part of the Swaledale Teaching Schools Alliance.
+The academy trust is part of the Swaledale Teaching Schools Alliance and works with a partnership of Darlington schools to support development.